Phlebotomy Certification Brooklyn, New York

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing examination materials provided to you by the credentialing agency.
 Every agency has study materials based on their certification exams.
 Be certain to study every day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the certification exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are quickly inputted in the national registry and a digital copy of your certification is available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.